ComfyCon-AU/april_2024/content/english/previous_events/2022_11/hack-your-(people)-networks--applying-red-and-blue-teaming-to-your-career.md

 ---
-title: Hack your (people) networks: Applying Red and Blue teaming to your career
+title: 'Hack your (people) networks: Applying Red and Blue teaming to your career'
 meta_title: ""
 description: ComfyCon AU 2022 Summer
 date: 20/11/2022